 |SW||325||Introduction to Social Welfare Policy||3|

 |SW||Electives||Choose from: 298, 330, 331, 332, 334, 335, 337, 338, 340, 345, 496|

 All students enter social work as a pre-social major (PSW).
 To be formally admitted to the program as a Social Work (SCLWK) major, students must complete an interview with a faculty member and complete the application packet demonstrating fulfillment of or substantial progress in the following:

-Social Work 100 with a grade of C or better (3 hrs.)
+- A cumulative GPA of 2.0 or better and completion of Social Work 100 with a grade of C or better.

 Application for Admission

 Students must talk to Cindy Dadello, the social work advisor, before completing the application to determine the appropriate semester in which to apply.
 She can be reached at 309-298-1438.